ayrat555/ayrat555.github.io/_posts/2018-12-29-elixir-behaviours-for-blockchain-hardfork-configuration.md

 ### Introduction

 In [the Mana-Ethereum](https://github.com/mana-ethereum/mana) project, we're creating Ethereum client implementation in Elixir.
-Ethereum is like any software needs constant maintenance, improvement and optimisation.
+Ethereum is like any software needs constant maintenance, improvement and optimization.
 In this post, I'll describe how hard fork configuration is done in our client using built-in polymorphism mechanisms in Elixir.

 ### Hard forks